mbogomolov-ms/Unreal-Course/README.md

-These projects are the result of complition Unreal Engine course.
-They hepled me to study different basics of Unreal Engine.
+These projects are the result of completion Unreal Engine course.
+They helped me to study different basics of Unreal Engine.
 1. WarehouseWreckage - game where i learned Unreal physic basics.
 You can shoot metal ball and collide with other objects on the scene
 2. Obstacle Assault - platforming game where i created an obstacle course with different moving obstacles and their physic interaction with the player
 3. Crypt Raider - a tiny dungeon puzzle game.
 Here i studied Unreal lighting system, skybox, interactions with scene objects and collision layers